Joint Rehab and Sport Medical Center - Logo

-Hyaluronic acid knee injections
+Hyaluronic acid injections general research

 In March 2022 a research team (1) suggested that one injection of hyaluronic acid (Synvisc-One®) would be offers benefit to patients for up to one year.
 In this study while the researchers noted that intra-articular hyaluronic acid injections have been widely studied with variable and conflicting results fifty patients in their study saw “Short-term (up to one year) beneficial effects of intra-articular viscosupplementation with hyaluronic acid in early primary knee osteoarthritis (which) can be seen with a decreasing trend in the intensity of pain and an increasing trend in improving the physical functioning and health-related quality of life.”